WEST VIRGINIA OFFICE OF TAX APPEALS

 OTA is headed by a full-time Chief Administrative Law Judge (“CALJ”), who is appointed for a four-year term by the Governor.
 The CALJ is a lawyer possessing certain federal or state tax experience and expertise.
-OTA has one other full-time administrative law judge, who also is a lawyer having similar credentials.
+OTA has two other full-time administrative law judges, who also are lawyers having similar credentials.
 OTA’s Executive Director is the “office manager” and “clerk of court.”
-OTA is budgeted for three other support staff employees.
+OTA is budgeted for four other support staff employees.

 All OTA cases are commenced by filing a written petition, a sample of which can be found at this website.
 Pursuant to West Virginia Code Section 11-10A-9, this written petition must be filed within sixty (60) days of receipt of certain actions of the Tax Commissioner, generally notices of assessment or denials of refund requests.
 It should be noted that OTA handles other types of cases, pursuant to West Virginia Code Section 11-10A-8.
 The State Tax Commissioner files and serves a written answer in all cases.
 Cases before OTA are processed either as small claim cases or as regular (non-small claim) cases.
 Cases eligible for small claim processing and determined by both parties to be treated as such, are handled in a less formal manner, usually upon submission of documents only and without an evidentiary hearing in person.
 The brief written decision in a small claim case, issued within 90 days after the case is fully submitted, is not subject to any further administrative or judicial review.